yeroc-sebrof/curl-quiz/README.md

 ##### Encoding Challenge

-GRY GYEVN RKFO UXYGX DRKD TEVSEC MKOCKB'C MSZROB GYEVN LO CY ZYZEVKB KVV DROCO IOKBC VKDOB.
-KXIGKI FKEVDSXQ NSCDYBD NBEWWYXN SC DRO PVKQ.
-UOOZ DRO CZKMOC
+MXE-MEKBT-XQLU-ADEMD-JXQJ-ZKBYKI-SQUIQH'I-SYFXUH-MEKBT-RU-IE-FEFKBQH-QBB-JXUIU-OUQHI-BQJUH.QDOMQO-LQKBJYDW-TYIJEHJ-THKCCEDT-YI-JXU-VBQW.AUUF-JXU-TQIXUI

 > Decodes to:
 >
 > Who would have known that Julius Caesar's cipher would be so popular all these years later.
 Anyway Vaulting Distort Drummond is the flag.
-Keep the spaces
+Keep the dashes